 Create products table

-In this section, we will create the “products” table (using PhpMyAdmin) on the database we just created.
+Next, we will create the “products” table on the database we just created.
+The products table will store the product data.

-- Copy the SQL statement below and paste it in the text area.
+• Copy the SQL statement below and paste it into the text area.

 -- Table structure for table `products`